gmiklos-inst/codelabs/todo-react/6-consuming-a-rest-api.md

 ```
 $ npm i --save axios redux-thunk
 ```
+# Loading to-do items from the backend

-# Synchronous and asynchronous actions
+## Synchronous and asynchronous actions

 Before delving deeper into using thunks we must elaborate a bit on the differences between the types of actions: